astro-datalab/notebooks-latest/04_HowTos/DataReduction/DRAGONS_reduction_examples/README.md

 ---
 ## Need help?

 Do you have problems, comments, suggestions, or need help running DRAGONS?
-You can contact the US NGO members via our [Portal](http://ast.noao.edu/csdc/usngo).
+You can contact the US NGO members via our [Portal](https://noirlab.edu/science/programs/csdc/usngo).

-If you are experiencing trouble with the DRAGONS (Py3.7) kernel or running the Jupyter Notebooks, please reach out to us via the Astro Data Lab Helpdesk: https://datalab.noirlab.edu/help/
+If you are experiencing trouble with the DRAGONS-4.2.1 (DL,Py3.12) kernel or running the Jupyter Notebooks, please reach out to us via the Astro Data Lab Helpdesk: https://datalab.noirlab.edu/help/

 ---